 Here are a few suggestions to make your first days of aligner wear more comfortable:

-Start new aligners at bedtime: Since most discomfort occurs at the start of a new aligner stage, it’s a great idea to let this occur overnight while you sleep when you are less aware of teeth soreness.
+Start new aligners at bedtime: Since most aligner pain occurs at the start of a new stage, it’s a great idea to let this occur overnight while you sleep when you are less aware of teeth soreness.

 Take non-prescription pain relievers: Tylenol (Paracetamol) or Ibuprofen is effective at reducing discomfort.
 Follow product dosage recommendations but avoid these if your doctor has advised against the use of these products.

 Ice is nice: Cold is a great remedy for any inflammation in the body.
-Sucking on ice cubes is an easy way to reduce discomfort.
+Sucking on ice cubes is an easy way to reduce pain from aligners.
 Avoid chewing on ice, as chewing on hard things will cause greater discomfort.

 Keep your aligners on most of the day: Every time an aligner is removed, the teeth feel a change in pressure, and when replaced, an increase in pressure.
 This “on-off” can cause greater discomfort than if the aligners are left in place for longer periods of time.